Skip to content

 Tragedy

-Despite money that was made making commercials the family began having financial problems.
+Despite the money made by making commercials, the family began having financial problems.
 Peggy Jo became a working mother, landing a job with the Turpin Realty Agency.
-Bill Kienast had struggled in establishing two chemical businesses, and in 1983 the family would have had their home foreclosed upon if not for the intervention of a local industrialist.
+Bill Kienast had struggled to establish two chemical businesses, and in 1983, the family would have had their home foreclosed upon if not for the intervention of a local industrialist.

 Graduations

-All five; Amy, Sara, Abigail.
-Ted (Edward), and Gordon (William) Kienast had the honor of graduating Ridge High School in Bernards Township in June 1988.
+All five—Amy, Sara, Abigail, Ted (Edward), and Gordon (William) Kienast—had the honor of graduating Ridge High School in Bernards Township in June 1988.
 Abby wanted to be an interior designer.
 Sara wanted to study broadcast communication.
-Amy wanted to study political science, live abroad and maybe go to graduate school.
+Amy wanted to study political science, live abroad, and maybe go to graduate school.
 Gordon wanted to be an architect.
-And Ted wanted to make a fortune on Wall Street.
+Ted wanted to make a fortune on Wall Street.
 Most of all, they craved normality for the first time.

 Kienast 1988 – 18 years old and seniors at Ridge High School, Bernards Township